petertwigg/petertwigg.github.io/courses.md

 ##### Note:
 * We will be engaging in meditation practices together.
-* Plenty of time will be given to practice meditation togther.
+* Plenty of time will be given to practice the meditations togther.
 * Opportunities to ask specific questions about your meditation process.
 * A list of items to bring to the workshop will be sent when you register.